ZONGE-International/XMT-R_User_Manual/source/user_generated_signals.rst

     #.
 Sequence length
     #.
 List of POL entries
     #.
-List of :math:`\overline{ON}` entries
+List of ON# entries

 The sequence length must be stored as 16 bit unsigned integer with big endian byte-order.
 This allows a maximum sequence length of :math:`2^{16} = 65,536` entries.

-The lists of POL and :math:`\overline{ON}` entries must be represented in binary form.
+The lists of POL and ON# entries must be represented in binary form.
 Every eight consecutive bits are combined to a byte which is stored in the list.
 If the sequence length is not a multiple of 8 the last entry must be padded with zeros to generate a byte.
 The padding is only necessary to write the sequence as bytes.
 Based on the sequence length the XMT-R will ignore the padded bits.

 The following Python code is an example for the generation of .usm file for an 4th order `Pseudo Random Binary Sequence (PRBS) <https://en.wikipedia.org/wiki/Pseudorandom_binary_sequence>`_.